-We consent to the inclusion in this Registration Statement of Roth CH Acquisition I Co.
-Parent Corp. on Form S-1 Amendment No. 2 [File No. 333-251034] of our report dated February 14, 2020, which includes an explanatory paragraph as to the Company's ability to continue as a going concern, with respect to our audit of the financial statements of Roth CH Acquisition I Co. as of December 31, 2019 and for the period from February 13, 2019 (inception) through December 31, 2019, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of PureCycle Technologies, Inc. on Form S-1 Amendment No. 4 [File No. 333-251034] of our report dated March 8, 2021, which includes an explanatory paragraph as to the Company's ability to continue as a going concern, with respect to our audit of the financial statements of Roth CH Acquisition I Co. as of December 31, 2020 and 2019 and for the year ended December 31, 2020 and for the period from February 13, 2019 (inception) through December 31, 2019, which report appears in the Prospectus, which is part of this Registration Statement.
+We were dismissed as auditors on March 17, 2021 and, accordingly, we have not performed any audit or review procedures with respect to any financial statements appearing in such Prospectus for the periods after the date of our dismissal.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.

-/s/ Marcum llp
+/s/ Marcum LLP

-New York, NY January 26, 2021
+Marcum LLP New York, NY March 19, 2021